fortrabbit/datafilter/README.markdown

 # In Depth

+Profiles are the core of DataFilter validation and filtering (also sanitization).
+There are three possibilities to create those profiles: using inline PHP definitions, using external definitions written in meta-languages (JSON is natively supported) or using a programmatic approach coding definitions at runtime.

+Depending on how complex your validation problems are, imo it's a good idea to either use inline PHP definitions or put the profiles in JSON files.
+On runtime, you can then modify the loaded profiles appropriately.

 ## Validation Profile

 A validation profile is a set of attributes each having (possibly multiple) rules.
-You can think of it as a single formular or as the general attribute validation for a Model (ORM..).
+You can think of it as a single form or as the general attribute validation for a Model (ORM..).

+Following im showing the inline PHP approach (see above).

 ### Structure